hexadecimalH/cicada-docs/_docs/diving-in/router.md

 ### OPTIONS Route

-Cicada enable us to register HTTP option method, which also accepts two parameters first one route URL, and second array which first element is controller name and second name of method inside controller
+Cicada enable us to register HTTP option method, which accepts two parameters first one route URL, and second array which first element is controller name and second name of method inside controller

 ```php
 $mainCollection->option('/sign-in', [ $mainController, 'signIn' ]);